 Step 5: You will be advised of the training provider that Newham Council has contracted with for the apprenticeship, and you can then contact them to discuss appointing the apprentice.
 You will need to discuss your needs to ensure that a suitable apprenticeship framework or standard is available.
 If you are recruiting a new apprentice you will need to agree the apprenticeship wages that your school will offer.
 You have to pay a minimum of the national apprenticeship wage, which differs according to the age of the apprentice.
 Your school may wish to offer higher wages in order to attract a strong field of candidates.
 If you are planning to upskill existing employees, you will need to discuss the eligiibility criteria with the training provider to ensure that the staff members are eligible.
 This is particularly important if the apprenticeship candidate already has qualifications at the same level as the apprenticeship they wish to undertake.

 Step 6: If you are recruiting a new apprentice, you will need to contact NPW to see if there is an apprenticeship job description template for the apprentice role that you wish to recruit to.
-If not, you will need to draft a JD and ask NPW to check that it is suitable for the apprenticeship role, and does not inadvertently give employment rights to the apprentice.
-NPW will need to advertise the apprenticeship vacancy for you on the Newham website, and applicants will apply via the website in the normal way.
+If not, you will need to draft a JD and ask NPW to check that it is suitable for the apprenticeship role, includes any eligibility criteria (prior qualifications or ability, age and funding eligibility) and does not inadvertently give employment rights to the apprentice.
+You will need to ensure that the apprenticeship vacancy is externally advertised in the same way that all external vacancies for your school are advertised, and that applicants are able to apply via an application form in the normal way.
+We also recommend that all vacancies are advertised via Newham Workplace by contacting them on 0203 373 4167 or 0203 373 6797 about free advertising for your apprenticeship vacancy.

-It is recommended that you involve the training provider in the recruitment process.
+It is recommended that you involve the training provider in the recruitment process at an early stage.
 The training provider will help you to check the eligibility of applicants.
 For existing employees, the training provider will also need to check the eligibility of the candidate.
 If the candidate does not have GCSEs or Functional Skills qualifications in Maths and English, the training provider will need to carry out an initial assessment of the candidate's prior learning to ensure that they are able to study at the level required for the Apprenticeship.

 For existing employees, the training provider will work with the school to ensure that the school and the staff member undertaking the apprenticeship understand the commitment required, and the 20% off the job requirement.
 The existing employee will need to enrol with the training provider and sign a learning agreement with the training provider.

 Newham Council will liaise with the apprenticeship provider to ensure that new apprentices have been recruited and appear on oneOracle.
-Newham Council will check that existing employees appear on oneOracle, and the Council will then pay the training costs to the apprenticeship provider via the Digital Credit system.
+The Council will then pay the training costs to the apprenticeship provider via the Digital Credit system.

-The Council has procured apprenticeship training for 2018/19 through Council procurement processes and procedures, which involved mini-tenders from registered apprenticeship training providers.
-Newham Council aims to procure apprenticeship training for 2019/20 through a procurement framework.
+The Council has procured apprenticeship training providers for the 2017-19 academic years through Council procurement processes and procedures, which involved mini-tenders from registered apprenticeship training providers.
+Newham Council aims to procure apprenticeship training for schools for the 2019/20-23 academic years through a tendering process which will start in April 2019.

 Why has the Government introduced an Apprenticeship Levy